Insomnia: Prognosis

-A survey of 1.1 million residents in the United States found that those that reported sleeping about 7 hours per night had the lowest rates of mortality, whereas those that slept for fewer than 6 hours or more than 8 hours had higher mortality rates.
-Severe insomnia – sleeping less than 3.5 hours in women and 4.5 hours in men – is associated with a 15% increase in mortality, while getting 8.5 or more hours of sleep per night was associated with a 15% higher mortality rate.
+A survey of 1.1 million residents in the United States found that those who reported sleeping about 7 hours per night had the lowest rates of mortality, whereas those who slept for fewer than 6 hours or more than 8 hours had higher mortality rates.
+Severe insomnia—sleeping less than 3.5 hours in women and 4.5 hours in men—is associated with a 15% increase in mortality, while getting 8.5 or more hours of sleep per night was associated with a 15% higher mortality rate.

-With this technique, it is difficult to distinguish lack of sleep caused by a disorder which is also a cause of premature death, versus a disorder which causes a lack of sleep, and the lack of sleep causing premature death.
+With this technique, it is difficult to distinguish the lack of sleep caused by a disorder, which is also a cause of premature death, versus a disorder that causes a lack of sleep, and the lack of sleep, causing premature death.
 Most of the increase in mortality from severe insomnia was discounted after controlling for associated disorders.
-After controlling for sleep duration and insomnia, use of sleeping pills was also found to be associated with an increased mortality rate.
+After controlling for sleep duration and insomnia, the use of sleeping pills was also found to be associated with an increased mortality rate.

-The lowest mortality was seen in individuals who slept between six and a half and seven and a half hours per night.
-Even sleeping only 4.5 hours per night is associated with very little increase in mortality.
-Thus, mild to moderate insomnia for most people is associated with increased longevity and severe insomnia is associated only with a very small effect on mortality.
+The lowest mortality was seen in individuals who slept between six and a half and seven and a half hours nightly.
+Even sleeping only 4.5 hours per night is associated with a very small increase in mortality.
+Thus, mild to moderate insomnia for most people is associated with increased longevity, and severe insomnia is associated only with a very small effect on mortality.
 It is unclear why sleeping longer than 7.5 hours is associated with excess mortality.